Review of Payment by Results and Social Impact Bonds

 What is the need?

 The UK National Audit Office undertook an extensive review of PbR in 2015 and a number of evaluations of PbR programmes in the UK have been published, but most of these are implementation evaluations undertaken in the early stages of PbR programmes.
 Various reviews of the early use of SIBs in the UK, US (Archer-Rosenthal 2016) and worldwide (Gustafson-Wright et al. 2015) have been undertaken and Social Finance keep a register of SIBs.
 But, there are still relatively few empirical studies of PbR and SIBs and theoretical work is only just starting to be published.
 There is a need for more empirical and theoretical work in this field.

 Book on Social Impact Bonds and Paymenet by Results

 We are completing a book that will be published by Policy Press in early 2018 titled Payment by results and social impact bonds: Outcome-based payment systems in the UK and US.
 The book was coauthored by

 - Chris Fox (PERU)

 - Gary Painter (University of Southern California)

 With additional material from Jessica LaBarbera andKimberly Bailey (Nonprofit Finance Fund).

 Structured review of evaluations of PbR and SIB in the UK

-We have just completed a structured review of 46 empirical evaluations of PbR and SIB published in the UK between 2010 and April 2017.
-A document outlining our search strategy and summarising the papers included in the review is available to download below.
-Some results from the review will appear in a book on PbR and SIB and others in an academic paper.
+We completed a structured review of 46 empirical evaluations of PbR and SIB published in the UK between 2010 and April 2017.
+The review is available to download below.
+Some results from the review appear in a book on PbR and SIB and others in an academic paper.